MadMerick01/BolidesTheCutbyAbleMerick/README.md

 EMP attacks, Theft, Armed vehicle combat by pistol, and mechanical bullet damage force real consequences.
 Your decisions determine whether you survive, fight back, or turn danger into profit.

+Vehicle Purchase and Configuration and Driving Skill have stategic importance, ability to chase the Bolides and a vehicle robust enough to intercept will determine your ability to keep your hard earned career money.

 Grounded in realistic simulation and emergent gameplay, the focus is tension, risk, and player agency.

 ----------------------------------------------------